Lynn Johnston Literary

 1. The whole person: Once I get the gist of the topic, I look at the person's background, experience, credentials and motivations.
 What makes them unique?
 Why do they want to write about the topic?

 2. Ability/desire to sell the book: These books aren't going to sell themselves.
 No, really.
-Even if the publisher does a great job placing the book in bookstores ("sell-in"), getting people to buy it over time ("sell-through) depends on the author's efforts and persistence.
+Even if the publisher does a great job placing the book in bookstores ("sell-in"), getting people to buy it ("sell-through") largely depends on the author's efforts and persistence.

 3. Rapport: Publishing is a long cycle.
 We need to work together well.